 Maxant hive tool: These make hive work incredably easy.
 And they're made here in Massachusetts!
 You'll never need another tool.

-Standard 10" hive tool: Basically, an old-fashioned pry-bar, but they're effective for all hive work, and they're very affordable.
+Standard 10" hive tool: Basically, an old-fashioned pry-bar, but they're effective for hive work, and they're very affordable.

-Nine-frame spacer: Evenly spaces 9 frames in a 10-frame hive, giving you and your girls more room to work.
+Nine-frame spacer: Evenly space 9 frames in a 10-frame hive, giving you and your girls more room to work.
 Yes, there's one fewer frame, but bees make a deeper comb which contains more honey and is easier to uncap.
 From Maxant

 Mouse guard: I lost a hive to mice once, and the massacre wasn't pretty.
 Spend a little and save a lot.
 Use from mid-fall to early spring.
 Easy on/off.
 Also from our friends at Maxant.
+10-frame size only.

 Frame grip: Like large plyers, use these grips to remove and hold frames with confidence.

 Mason bee homes & supplies: Of any animal, mason bees are the greatest pollinators.
 They are solitary and, as such, lay their eggs in small deep holes.
 Simple homemade or purchased hives hung in your garden or yard will attract mason bees year after year.
+See more about mason bees here.

 Beekeeping posters: From Maxant, these posters are both beautiful and educational.